Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 The Cordillera Huayhuash

 The other notable range in northern Peru is the Cordillera Huayhuash, a small but spectacular group of mountains lying south of the Cordillera Blanca and normally reached from the village of Chiquian.
 It is also possible to access the mountains from Cajatambo.
-The big peaks of the Huayhuash are all extremely difficult ascents - Yerupajá 6617m is the highest and a relatively difficult ascent.
+The big peaks of the Huayhuash are all extremely difficult ascents - Yerupajá 6617m is the highest and a very difficult ascent.
 It was on the neighbouring peak of Siula Grande that Joe Simpson had his epic fall into a crevasse, so vividly written about in 'Touching the Void'.

-The circuit trek of the Cordillera Huayhuash is well known as one of the world's greatest treks.
-It crosses six passes over 4500m high and covers a total of 170km.
+The circuit trek of the Cordillera Huayhuash is well known as one of the world's greatest high-altitude treks.
+It crosses six passes over 4500m high and covers a total of 150km.
 The trek takes from ten to sixteen days.
 From all the passes there are spectacular views of the Huayhuash mountains and in the lower valleys that you trek through there are many small lochs and beautiful campsites.
 The local Quechua Indians who still live and work in these valleys are always keen to catch fresh trout to sell to trekkers The trek also passes through a number of their remote villages and you can even (occasionally) buy a beer !

 Village in the Cordillera Huayhuash